-If you follow this blog, you know that at Modern Kids Design, we're always trying to find ways to green-up the holidays.
+If you follow this blog, you know that at Modern Kids Design, we love experience gifts.
 Father’s Day is no exception.
 Perfectly situated in June when (hopefully) the sun is shining and everyone is ready to enjoy summer, it’s a great time for families to do something together.
 All of us on TeamMKD really like the idea of giving “experience gifts.”
 One reason for this is that while we enjoy buying thoughtful gifts for dad, sharing an experience is a way of offering a unique gift that can be transformed into some pretty magical memories.
-So before the kids determine if dad, grandpa, or Uncle Pete needs a new tie for Father’s Day, why not run these ideas for experience gifts past them first?
+So before the kids determine if dad, grandpa, or Uncle Pete needs a new tie for Father’s Day, why not run a few of these gift ideas past them?

 Build a Planter

 Dad has had a major role in helping grow some cool kids, so why not work together to grow something else?
 Building a small box planter can be a fun DIY project that gets everyone involved.
 Present dad with some materials and plans and see what magic can happen before dinner.
 Maybe even try to grow some of dad’s favorite veggies for a future salad.
 Building and planting together can be a wonderful experience for the kids and it will lead to something that can be enjoyed year after year.